open-AIMS/ereefs-visualisation-portal-static-website/README.md

 ## Styling

 Several eReefs websites exist, which are linked to in the drop down menu of this website.
-This website has been styled with the [Flatly](https://bootswatch.com/flatly/) theme, modified to align with the other eReefs websites.
+This website has been styled with the [Flatly](https://bootswatch.com/flatly/) theme, modified to align with the CSIRO website as it is likely the one most difficult to change.

+## Custom navigation

+In order to match the styling of the CSIRO website, cusom navigation was created.
+This was done because quarto supports only a pinned header, or